Magnus Ramsfjell: Men's

+Mixed doubles

 Outside of men's curling, Ramsfjell and his sister Maia represented Norway at the 2018 World Mixed Doubles Curling Championship.
 After going undefeated (7-0) in group play, they lost their first playoff game to Russia, and were eliminated.
+The pair also represented Norway at the 2022 World Mixed Doubles Curling Championship.
+After going 7–2 in pool play, they then beat Canada in the qualification game, before losing to Switzerland in the semifinals.
+They then lost to Germany in the bronze medal game, settling four fourth place.

 Personal life

 As of 2019, Ramsfjell was a masters student in electrical engineering.
 He attended the Norwegian University of Science and Technology.
 Ramsfjell is the son of three-time world champion and Olympic bronze medalist Eigil Ramsfjell.